 - INVEST in select teams at leading Parkinson’s research centers, including Columbia University Medical Center and Cornell Weill Medical Center in New York, as well as Rush University Medical Center in Chicago, and offer these scientists the ﬂexibility and long-term support to collaborate on basic, translational and clinical research.

-- FUND pioneering research that has potential to advance the knowledge of Parkinson’s through our grassroots International Research Grants Program.
+- FUND innovative research projects that have potential to significantly advance our knowledge of Parkinson’s through our International Research Grants Program.

-- PREPARE future leaders in Parkinson’s research and clinical practice by offering fellowships and career development awards.
+- PREPARE leaders in Parkinson’s research and clinical practice by offering fellowships and career development awards.

-- PROMOTE the movement of treatments from “bench to bedside” through our Advancing Parkinson’s Treatments Grants.
+- FACILITATE the movement of treatments from “bench to bedside” through our Advancing Parkinson’s Treatments Grants.